LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAPIs/messaging-api.md

 Use this API method to check if the active conversation, if existing, is marked as urgent; otherwise, it returns false.

+{: .attn-note}
-**Note:** You must check that the SDK is in [ready state](mobile-app-messaging-sdk-for-ios-configure-the-ios-sdk.html) before calling this method.
+You must check that the SDK is in [ready state](mobile-app-messaging-sdk-for-ios-configure-the-ios-sdk.html) before calling this method.

 ```swift
 func isUrgent(_ conversationQuery: ConversationParamProtocol) -> Bool